Toys for Us

 Babies have no concept of what is a toy and what’s not.
 Sunlight shining through leaves, as seen from a moving stroller, can be just as interesting to them as an expensive toy bought from a store.

 To a baby, the world changes rapidly.
 At birth, everything is a blur, with their visual acuity around 5% of that of an adult.
-But by the age of six months, babies have more or less adult levels of colour acuity.
+But by the age of six months, babies have more or less adult levels of color acuity.

-Recent research has shown that over-stimulation can lead to anxiety, insomnia, headaches, and stress.
+Recent research has shown that overstimulation can lead to anxiety, insomnia, headaches, and stress.
 Instead of a toy designed to further stimulate our attention and senses, how can we offer some time for reflection and contemplation?

 Series